 In 1959, the athletic participation exemption was reduced to one sport.

 The academic wing was approved in the December 1960 election, but the gymnasium failed by less than 100 votes out of around 2,000 votes cast.
-The same exact proposal was put up to the voters three months later with basically the same results.
+Three months later, the same proposal was put up to the voters with basically the same results.

 In February 1962, one year after the second defeat, a third attempt was made to pass the referendum for a new gymnasium.
-Even though the amount of money was basically the same, the new design must have made a difference because this time voters approved the construction of the building.
+Even though the amount of money was the same, the new design must have made a difference because, this time, voters approved the construction of the building.

 Washington company DEL Construction received the bid for the contract, and work commenced in July 1962.

-Originally the goal was to have the gym ready for the 1963 graduation, but that did not occur, and an open house for the general public was held September 12, 1963.
+Initially, the goal was to have the gym ready for the 1963 graduation, but that did not occur, and an open house for the general public was held on September 12, 1963.

-During the 1989 graduation ceremony, it was announced that as a tribute to retiring Superintendent Ray Torry, the "east gym" was going to be renamed "Torry Gymnasium."
+During the 1989 graduation ceremony, it was announced that as a tribute to retiring Superintendent Ray Torry, the "east gym" would be renamed "Torry Gymnasium."
 Torry's response to the honor: "You could have given me a million dollars, and it would not have meant as much."
 The official dedication took place at a game on December 8, 1989.